By Madeline Bocaro

 On Bryan Ferry’s album Frantic

-Marianne Faithfull also did a beautiful version of this.
+Marianne Faithfull also did a beautiful version of ‘It’s All Over Now Baby Blue’.
 And She re-recorded it in 2018 on her album Negative Capability.

 Listen – 2015: https://youtu.be/fZSvoPLX4Zg

 ‘Bell Bottom Blues’ by Derek and the Dominos was written by Eric Clapton for Pattie Boyd, who was then George Harrison’s wife.
 He also wrote ‘Layla’ and ‘Wonderful Tonight’ about Patti.
 This is on the album Layla and Other Assorted love Songs released in 1970.

 ‘Crystal Blue Persuasion’ was a 1970 hitby Tommy James and the Shondells.
 James says his lyrics are based on Biblical passages.
 This could possibly be a veiled allegory to the effects of blue LSD pills.